People we should listen to. No. 2

 Only 1% should be illiterate?

 A few months ago I was a messenger between an ex-head teacher and an educational academic.
-The topics was Direct Instruction, a method of teaching young children to read.
+The topic was Direct Instruction, a method of teaching young children to read.
 The teacher claimed it worked; the academic said several methods work if good, enthusiastic people were using them.

 The teacher claimed that only about 1% of children should remain illiterate, a much lower rate than schools achieve today.
 One problem was that Direct Instruction was not liked by many teachers because the teachers liked to have the freedom to express themselves and innovate.
 The practitioner said he’d done had great success with Direct Instruction but the academic didn’t believe it was repeatable.